 Information Architecture Principles

 The eight principles of IA were first proposed by information architect and UX designer Dan Brown in a 2010 issue of the Bulletin of the American Society for Information Science and Technology.
-His objective was to define a set of "guidelines based in universal truths that provide a sketch of what makes any information architecture good."
+His aim was to define a set of "guidelines based in universal truths that provide a sketch of what makes any information architecture good."

-These have been widely accepted in the IA field, and can help guide your design decisions.
-Below is a brief description of each principle below with some examples.
+These principles have been widely adopted in the IA field and can help guide your designs.
+Below is a brief description of each principle with some examples.

 The Principle of Objects

 According to this principle, pieces of content, like objects, are unique and dynamic.
-They have their own attributes, behaviors, and life cycles, which has to be taken into consideration to best use that content.
-For example, product pages of retired items might be archived, or simply re-categorized.
+They have their own attributes, behaviors, and life cycles.

 The Principle of Choices

-The principle of choices is about limiting the amount of choices for the user to only the most meaningful and relevant.
-These choices should be related to a particular task.
+The principle of choices is about limiting the number of choices for the user to only the most meaningful and relevant.
+These choices should relate to a particular task.

-For example, if you have an email opt-in form popup, then there should really only be three choices for the user: to opt in, to not opt in, and to exit out of the popup.
-This will help limit the amount of cognitive effort required of the user, which can improve their experience.
+For example, if you have an email opt-in form popup, there should only be three choices for the user: opt-in, not opt-in, or close the popup.
+This reduces the level of cognitive effort required of the user, improving their experience.